 INTRODUCTION: Previous research showed that younger adult males in the USA have, since the 1950s, died at a faster rate than females of the same age.
 In this paper we quantify this difference, and explore possible explanations for the differences at different ages and in different years.

-METHODS: Using data from the Human Mortality Database (HMD), the number of additional male deaths per 10,000 female deaths was calculated for each year from 1950 to 2000, and for each age of from 0 to 60 years.
-These data were arranged as a Lexis surface visualized using shaded contour plots.
+METHODS: Using data from the Human Mortality Database (HMD), the number of additional male deaths per 10,000 female deaths was calculated for each year from 1950 to 2000, and for each year of age from 0 to 60 years.
+These data were arranged as a Lexis surface and visualized using shaded contour plots.
 The same values were calculated over the same year and age range for some other countries for comparison.

 RESULTS: Males currently experience greater excess mortality than they did in the past.
 Coming of age (between the ages of 15 and 25 years of age) is especially perilous for men relative to women now compared to the past in the USA; the visualizations highlight this change as important.